 The Dreamfort blueprints we'll be discussing are available in the library as one large .csv file or online as individual spreadsheets.
-Either can be read and applied by quickfort, but for us humans, the online spreadsheets are much easier to work with.
+Either the .csv file or the exported spreadsheet .xlsx files can be read and applied by quickfort, but for us humans, the online spreadsheets are much easier to work with.
 Each spreadsheet has a "Notes" sheet with some useful details.
 Flip through some of the spreadsheets and read the walkthrough to get oriented.
 Also, if you haven't built Dreamfort before, try an embark in a flat area and take it for a spin!

-Almost every quickfort feature is used somewhere in Dreamfort, so the blueprints as a whole are useful as practical examples.
+Almost every quickfort feature is used somewhere in Dreamfort, so the blueprints are useful as practical examples.
 You can copy the blueprints and use them as starting points for your own, or just refer to them when you create something similar.